 - It also established the Bharata tribe as a force to be reckoned with in the ancient Indian subcontinent.

-- The Purus tribe lost their king, and the Bharatas moved eastward and formed the Kuru tribe, which we know from the story of Mahabharata.
+- The Purus tribe lost their king, and the Bharatas moved eastward and formed the Kuru tribe, which we know from the story of the Mahabharata.

 Relevant Blogs

 This was all about the Battle of Ten Kings or Dasarajana Yuddha.
-For more content related to the different states of India, visit our articles like this, you can get Study notes on the Modern History of India here.
+For more content related to the different states of India, visit our articles like this.
+You can get Study notes on the Modern History of India here.
 Also, you can visit our general knowledge page on Indian History!